Courses & Curriculum

 ENV 352 Environmental Science Junior Seminar 1 credit

 Students attend scientific talks, write a resume or curriculum vita, learn interviewing skills, learn skills related to scientific writing, and present information relevant to their internship experiences.
 Career preparations also included.
-Offered every fall
+Offered every spring

 ENV 401 Independent Research 3 credits